Moisture Contamination and its Effect on the Remaining Useful Life of Bearings

 Lubrication is Essential for Predictive and Preventative Maintenance

-Lubrication reduces friction, minimizes wear and tear on moving parts, decreases the likelihood that particle contamination will occur and helps maintain lower operating temperatures, all of which helps keep your machinery in optimum operation condition and extend its useful life.
+Lubrication reduces friction, minimizes wear and tear on moving parts, decreases the likelihood that particle contamination will occur and helps maintain lower operating temperatures, all of which helps keep your machinery in optimum operating condition and extend its useful life.

 Lubrication is particularly important in regard to bearings.
 Bearings are the joints of a machine.
 They bear heavy loads and help execute and control the movement of the connected parts.
 When these joints fail, movement becomes less fluid and efficient and can eventually cause serious damage.
 Lubrication is a machine’s method of protecting its joints and ensuring that the machine as a whole is in good working order.
 It creates a barrier between the softer material of the bearings and the other parts of the machine.
 This helps defend the bearings against the excessive wear and tear that can dramatically reduce their useful life.